clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmw-player.rst

 .. note::

-   The screenshots on this document show the Windows version of the VMware Workstation 14 Player.
-The menus and prompts are similar to those in the Linux version save some minor wording differences.
+   Screenshots in this document show VMware Workstation 14 Player for Windows.
+   Menus and prompts in the Linux version have minor wording differences.

 Install the VMware Workstation Player hypervisor
 ************************************************